Raohe Night Market: What to Eat at Taipei’s Best Night Market

 Sitting for a warming bowl of stinky tofu

 Press on until you reach a series of food stalls which are so popular that they take up most of the street.
-The first of these is Shi Boss Stinky Tofu (施老板麻辣臭豆腐, also called “Shi Boss Spicy Tofu” on GoogleMaps).
+The first of these is Shi Boss Stinky Tofu (施老板麻辣臭豆腐, here, also called “Shi Boss Spicy Tofu” on GoogleMaps).

 Shi Boss has achieved Michelin status for its spicy/stewed version of stinky tofu.
 For this variety, big hunks of semi-firm tofu are stewed in a spicy broth with tofu-like hunks of duck blood.
-The tofu is served in a bowl of the broth, topped with green onions and pickled vegetables.
-It is especially satisfying on a cold day.

 I really loved the stinky tofu here, although I did ask for mine without duck blood.
 Say “不要鴨血 bu yao ya xie” if you want the same.
 But note the the tofu has already been cooked with the blood hunks in the soup, so the soup is not vegetarian).